refraction-ray/iastu-hpc2-manual/administrators/toolchains/ansible.md

 * host pattern in ansible adhoc: [doc](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html).
 As quoted "You can refer to hosts within the group by adding a subscript to the group name", that is to say, the pattern is group[1:2] instead of c[1:2] as host names.

   eg. ` ansible -i ./hosts cn[1:2] -m service -a "name=ganglia-monitor state=restarted" --become -K`

+* [check mode](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_checkmode.html), `--check` in cli args, no real change happen but only reported as a simulation

 ## Jinja Template Extension in Ansible